The Geeze & Me

 SUSIE SINGER CARTER as GG and Science

 Singer, actor, director and writer.
 More about Sue: http://www.imdb.com/name/nm0802053/.
-Sue has recently completed directing a short film she wrote about a woman, her mother, with Alzheimer's - My Mom and The Girl with Valerie Harper and Liz Torres. https://www.youtube.com/watch?v=AlTRldVFw74
+Sue has recently completed directing a short film she wrote about her mother, struck with Alzheimer's - My Mom and The Girl with Valerie Harper and Liz Torres.
+Recently accepted into Cannes Film Festival as well as many others.
+Congratulations, Suz!! https://www.youtube.com/watch?v=AlTRldVFw74

 LOLLY BOROFF (Mrs. Dingler)